Speckled-Digital/CV/README.md

 - Identify initial opportunities to align and change products, User Research, analysis and user journeys, data services and processes across the Cabinet Office portfolio.
 The aim was to minimise duplication across products and ensure an element of future proofing across the Product suite.

 ## Product Consultant, Data & Platform, Sportsbook
-William Hill Gaming and bookmaking
+- William Hill, Gaming and bookmaking
-Nov 2017 - June 2018
+- Nov 2017 - June 2018

 - The brief from the Head of Product for the William Hill Sportsbook Digital Team, was to:
 - Review existing data and streaming contracts with legal and procurement teams, in order to identify opportunities for Product Development and innovation.